 The fossil remains of H. erectus discovered in the 1920s and 1930s, as well as some more recent excavations at Zhoukoudian, are by far the largest collection of H. erectus material found anywhere.
 This excellent sample includes 14 skullcaps, other cranial pieces, and more than 100 isolated teeth, but only a scattering of postcranial elements.

-Both theories agree that Africa is the home of earlier forms of hominids; the contention arises on the question of
+that Africa is the home of earlier forms of hominins; the contention arises on the question of

 did the modern humans (i.e.,